StephanieQuon/StephanieQuon/README.md

 ### Hi!
 I'm Steph (she/her) 😃

 I am a 4th year electrical engineering student at the University of British Columbia!
-Previously, I was a Software Engineer Intern at Microsoft and a Summer Analyst at Goldman Sachs.
-I am currently a Biomedical Engineering Intern at Medtronic.
-Reach me at quons@student.ubc.ca :-)
+Previously, I interned at Microsoft and Goldman Sachs, and I am currently at Medtronic.
+My email is quons@student.ubc.ca :-)

 <!--
 **StephanieQuon/StephanieQuon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.